How to Cut a Big Portion of Your Wealth Management Cost

-Structured products such as Multi-Bonus- or Guarantee-Certificates got very popular with wealth managers.
+Structured products such as Multi-Bonus- or Guarantee-Certificates got very popular with private bankers.
 However, it is very difficult to the outsider to calculate the costs and even simple structured products have costs in the range of 2%-3% per year.

 Extra costs are not only generated by the choice of investment products but also through the process of portfolio management.
 In a pricing model based on transaction-fees a higher-churn of the portfolio generates extra costs and often not all transactions are required respectively beneficial to the investor.

-Kickbacks – the way to pay a wealth manager twice.
+Kickbacks – the way to pay a private banker twice.

 Clients pay indirectly for various hidden costs charged by product issuers and banks.
-However, these actually give back a huge chunk to the wealth managers as a reward for “encouraging” investors to choose their products.
+However, these actually give back a huge chunk to the wealth managers and private bankers as a reward for “encouraging” investors to choose their products.

-Consequently, besides their role to advise their clients on investment decisions, wealth managers often develop a second, often conflicting role, and source of income: selling bank services and investment products.
-And for performing these sales functions, wealth managers receive kickbacks.
+Consequently, besides their role to advise their private banking clients on investment decisions, private bankers often develop a second, often conflicting role, and source of income: selling bank services and investment products.
+And for performing these sales functions, wealth managers and pricate bankers receive kickbacks.

 Kickbacks by banks are in particular relevant for independent wealth managers who do not work for a bank.
-Often, they can choose the bank for their client, and banks are willing to provide incentives to the wealth manager through kickbacks on the transaction-fees.
-Overall, these kickbacks to the wealth manager can make up to 50% of what the client pays to the bank.
+Often, they can choose the bank for their client, and banks are willing to provide incentives to the private banker through kickbacks on the transaction-fees.
+Overall, these kickbacks to the private banker can make up to 50% of what the private banking client pays to the bank.

 Kickbacks by product issuers: A multitude of financial products are competing for investors.
-Product issuers depend on the recommendation of wealth managers to their clients and reward them through kickbacks.
-Normally, 90% to 100% of the front load paid for investing in a mutual fund and up to 50% of the management fee a client pays the wealth manager goes back to the wealth manager.
+Product issuers depend on the recommendation of private bankers to their clients and reward them through kickbacks.
+Normally, 90% to 100% of the front load paid for investing in a mutual fund and up to 50% of the management fee a private banking client pays the wealth manager goes back to the wealth manager.

-Over the course of the last few years an increasing number of clients demands more transparency from their wealth managers.
+Over the course of the last few years an increasing number of private banking clients demands more transparency from their wealth managers and private bankers.
 Since self-regulation obviously has not worked, laws and courts have increasingly stepped in to end the practice of kickbacks, or at least make them transparent to the clients.

-Simple steps to reduce the total costs of wealth management
+Simple steps to reduce the total costs of private banking

 Clients should not pay more than 1% per year of their total assets for wealth management.
 They can take control over costs by rather simple measures:

-Choosing a strategy and wealth manager best for the respective investment type and amount.
+Choosing a strategy and wealth manager best suited for the respective investment type and amount.

-Pushing the wealth manager for full transparency, the use of cost-effective products, and full disclosure and payback of all kickbacks and commissions.
+Pushing the private banker for full transparency, the use of cost-effective products, and full disclosure and payback of all kickbacks and commissions.

-Choosing a price-competitive wealth manager by meeting various wealth managers, assessing their competence and requesting an offer.
+Choosing a price-competitive private banker by meeting various private bankers, assessing their competence and requesting an offer.

 Opting out of all services provided by the wealth manager that are not required, or you can be done somewhere else at a cheaper rate.

-Finally, and very important: Clients should negotiate.
+Finally, and very important: Private banking clients should negotiate.
 There is plenty of room for fee reductions.
 Clients should educate themselves about the market and communicate precise and determined their requirements; and within minutes they can save a lot of money.